rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And from there he arose and went away to the region of Tyre and Sidon.
 And he entered a house and did not want anyone to know, yet he could not be hidden. ^0724

-But immediately a woman whose little daughter had an unclean spirit heard of him and came and fell down at his feet. ^0725
+But immediately a woman whose little daughter was possessed by an unclean spirit heard of him and came and fell down at his feet. ^0725

 Now the woman was a Gentile, a Syrophoenician by birth.
 And she begged him to cast the demon out of her daughter. ^0726

-And he said to her, Let the children be fed first, for it is not right to take the children’s bread and throw it to the dogs. ^0727
+And he said to her, Let the children be fed first, for it is not right to take the children's bread and throw it to the dogs. ^0727

-But she answered him, Yes, Lord; yet even the dogs under the table eat the children’s crumbs. ^0728
+But she answered him, Yes, Lord; yet even the dogs under the table eat the children's crumbs. ^0728

 And he said to her, For this statement you may go your way; the demon has left your daughter. ^0729